ccustodio99/iLCCD/docs/admin-settings.md

 - **Document Categories:** Policy, Syllabus, Report

 These defaults are seeded by `php artisan migrate --seed` and can be modified or expanded using the settings screens.

+Additional tools include **Theme Settings** where administrators can pick primary and accent colors, select fonts, and edit the home page text.
+The new **Announcements** manager lets admins post messages that appear on the dashboard.